diegojramirezs7/geofencing/README.md

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-For help on editing plugin code, view the [documentation](https://flutter.io/developing-packages/#edit-plugin-package).
+For help on editing plugin code, view the [documentation](https://flutter.io/developing-packages/#edit-plugin-package). -->

+# Geofencing Test App

+### This plugin is for managing geofences

+Plugin users can register a geofence and register a callback for that geofence.
+Whenever an event is triggered for that geofence (enter, exit) the callback will be invoked.

+## sample app
+A sample app that uses the plugin can be found on the ```example``` folder.
+The app works in combination with a server.
+The app sends log of the event that happen to the server.
+That way we can see all the events that were triggered for different users in a single place.